-Bassem Awad is deputy director of international intellectual property law and innovation, with CIGI's International Law Research Program.
+Bassem Awad is deputy director of international intellectual property (IP) law and innovation, with CIGI's International Law Research Program.
 In this role, Bassem provides strategic guidance and operations coordination and management of the thematic area.
-Previously, he was CIGI research fellow from September 2014 to January 2016.

 At CIGI, his research focuses on the management of intellectual property rights; IP and emerging technologies such as artificial intelligence and big data; and the intersection between IP rights and environmentally rational technology innovation.

 A specialist in IP law, Bassem has served as a judge at the Appeal Court in Egypt.
 He also works as a head tutor and professor at the Academy of the World Intellectual Property Organization, and as an instructor with the Institute for Training and Technical Co-operation at the World Trade Organization.
 He teaches advanced courses on intellectual property rights at the Faculty of Law, Western University.
 He has also been working for several years as a consultant for the African Union and as a counselor at the Judicial Department of Abu Dhabi in the United Arab Emirates on IP topics.